j2damax/explainable-tourism-nlp/serendip-experiential-engine/frontend/README.md

 This Space hosts the Streamlit frontend for the Serendip Experiential Engine, providing an interactive UI for analyzing experiential dimensions in Sri Lankan tourism reviews.

+## Environment Variables

+The frontend requires the following environment variables:

+- `API_URL`: URL of the backend API (default: http://backend:8000)
+- `OPENAI_API_KEY`: API key for OpenAI services (required for GenAI Classification feature)
+- `OPENAI_MODEL`: OpenAI model to use (default: gpt-3.5-turbo)

+### Troubleshooting "API_KEY_MISSING" Error

+If the GenAI Classification feature shows "API_KEY_MISSING", ensure:

+1. The OPENAI_API_KEY is properly set in the `.env` file in the project root
+2. The environment variable is correctly passed to the container
+3. The container has access to the environment variable

 ## Features

 - Submit tourism reviews for analysis